We don't promote Chaos. We preserve it.

 Creative Partners

 Four other individuals who partnered with the band in the early years deserve to be noted.
 Pat Ryan was soundman.
 He lived at The Plaza.
 Mik Mellen was the photographer whose work defined the band's visual identity for every early release.
 His photographs were productions.
-For the cover photo of Song Of The Bailing Man, he crawled out onto the frozen lake with shards of mirror to capture the setting sun behind him as he focused on the buildings of downtown before him.
-He wouldn't take pictures of people.
-He stopped taking pictures in the early 80s.
-He didn't say why.
-He lived at The Plaza.
+For the photo used as cover art for Song Of The Bailing Man, he crawled out onto the frozen lake with shards of mirror to capture the setting sun behind him as he focused on the buildings of downtown before him:

 Jean Kormos was the Ubu Girl.
 She appeared in the artwork for all releases through to New Picnic Time.
 She was the only human subject Mellen agreed to photograph.
 She lived at The Plaza.
 In the early 80s she moved to New York to open a clothing shop.3